MattGyverLee/keyman-engine-android-testing/README.md

 # keman-engine-android-testing

 ## Overview
-My Android app was based on KMSample2 and Keyman Engine 11, and I’m doing updates now.
+My Android app was based on KMSample2 and Keyman Engine 11, and Iâ€™m doing updates now.
 I tried newer versions of Keyman Engine, but only Version 11 (with no online updates) fully worked.
-Secondary Keyboards don’t load properly in many cases below.
+Secondary Keyboards donâ€™t load properly in many cases below.

 This testing procedure will require you to change or comment a couple of lines in the code for each setup: